ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - `data` (bytes memory): The data typically containing the function selector.
 - **Returns:** `bytes32` - A unique key generated based on the router address and the first four bytes (function selector) of the provided data.
 - **Flow:** Uses inline assembly to efficiently combine the router address and the function selector into a single `bytes32` key, ensuring uniqueness and consistency for whitelist checks.
-- **Effects:** Purely a computation operation; does not interact with state or external contracts.
+- **Effects:** Read operation; does not modify state.

 # FeeDistributor Contract Documentation

 ## Overview
-`FeeDistributor` is designed to handle the distribution of transaction fees collected from various operations within the MultiSwap ecosystem.
-This contract ensures that fees are allocated and disbursed accurately to various stakeholders according to predefined rules.
+`FeeDistributor` is designed to handle the distribution of transaction fees collected from all swap types except same network swaps.
+This contract ensures that fees are allocated and distributed to various stakeholders according to predefined rules.

 ## Imports
 The contract imports several OpenZeppelin libraries and contracts for security and functionality enhancement: